98sean98/imu-mapping-online/README.md

 # IMU Mapping Online

-This is an web application equivalent of [ngimu-mapping](https://github.com/98sean98/ngimu-mapping).
+This is a web application equivalent of [ngimu-mapping](https://github.com/98sean98/ngimu-mapping).

 To use, go to https://imu-mapping-online.seanchok.com.